aesthytik/redux-thunk-example/README.md

     }
 ```

-Now that we have the reducers created, let's combine them in our `index.js` in our `reducers` folder:
+Now that we have the reducers created, let's combine them in our `index.js` from our `reducers` folder:

 ```
     import { combineReducers } from 'redux';